NathanH12/VBA-Challenge/README.md

 # VBA-Challenge

-Used chatgpt to help write parts of my code.
+Used chatgpt to answer questions on how to write parts of my code.